rcostanza/django-cropperjs/README.md

 Adds [CropperJS](https://fengyuanchen.github.io/cropperjs/)'s functionality to image fields in Django/Django CMS admin, including inlines.

-`CropperImageFields` is a subclass from `ImageField`, and so can be interchanged in your existing base without data loss.
+`CropperImageField` is a subclass from `ImageField`, and so can be interchanged in your existing base without data loss.

 ### Quick start